 Updated Draft District Standards and Zoning Map Workshop (November 2019): HLA has completed an update to the draft of the District Standards for the UDO, which include bulk and dimensional standards for all of the zoning districts, and an updated list of permitted and special uses for each zoning district.
 In addition, an updated zoning map has been prepared, which highlights the newly positioned B-1 Town Center District and newly created E Employment District, among other proposed zoning map amendments.
-The District Standards and Zoning Map will be reviewed at a special Plan Commission workshop on Monday, November 11, 2019, at 6:00pm at the Gregory J. Bielawski Municipal Center at 500 N. Gary Avenue (Joseph E. Breinig Board Room, 2nd Floor).
+The District Standards and Zoning Map were reviewed at a workshop with the Plan Commission on November 11, 2019.

 Preliminary Recommendations Workshop (June 2019): HLA has completed a preliminary assessment of the Village's Zoning, Sign, Fence, and Subdivision Codes and presented their recommendations to the Plan Commission at their meeting on June 24, 2019.
 The memo can reviewed on the project website.
 The next step will be for HLA to complete draft District Standards later this summer.